-As an adult you have likely learned some skills that will benefit you in the area of personal finances.
+As an adult, you have likely learned some skills that will benefit you in your finances.
 Some of us have learned more than others and vice versa.
-In general though the following are some usual tips to either begin or to continue your path towards success in regard to your personal finances.
+In general, though, the following are some usual tips to either begin or continue your path towards success regarding your finances.

 So too do we learn how to handle money as a child.
-The lessons are similar to ones that we learn as an adult but are easier to digest and more appropriate based on the specific age of your child.
+The lessons are similar to ones that we know as an adult but are easier to digest and more appropriate based on your child's specific age.

 How to save money.
-There basically four things you can do with money: spend it, give it away, invest it and save it.
-Saving money is the most basic thing you can do when you earn money.
-Rather than putting it to use in some other regard you simply leave it with you and keep it safe.
-It's not accruing interest or going towards something that you enjoy but it is not being lost through spending either.
+You can do four things with money: spend it, give it away, invest it, and save it.
+Saving money is an essential thing you can do when you earn cash.
+Rather than putting it to use in some other regard, you leave it with you and keep it safe.
+It's not accruing interest or going towards something that you enjoy, but it is not being lost through spending either.

 Keep track of your money.
-As an attorney I always get excited when I can see that a new client is good at organization.
+As an attorney, I always get excited when I see that a new client is good at organization.
 This means that the client is intentional about their habits and does things with a purpose.
-You can teach your child how to keep track of their money by showing them the relative importance of money as well as the ways that money can improve their lives and the lives of those around them.
+You can teach your child how to keep track of their money by showing them the relative importance of money and the ways that money can improve their lives and the lives of those around them.

-Being paid a fair sum for work completed.
-This is the argument that we hear discussed often in the media- how can professional athletes be paid millions of dollars for playing a child's game when teachers are having to scrape by (in comparison) with only moderate incomes?
+They were being paid a fair sum for work completed.
+This is the argument that we hear discussed often in the media- how can professional athletes be paid millions of dollars for playing a child's game when teachers have to scrape by (in comparison) with only moderate incomes?
 How is this fair?
-You would be well served to help your child to understand issues like this while they are young.
-In so doing you will be showing your child how to be compensated fairly for their contributions- economic and otherwise.
+You would be well served to help your child understand issues like this while they are young.
+In so doing, you will be showing your child how to be compensated fairly for their contributions- economic and otherwise.

-Talking honestly about money.
-This is been a topic that we have been discussing for the better part of two days on this blog.
-Based on your own particular beliefs on the subject as well as the age of your child, you should consider speaking with him and her about personal finances so that it is not a foreign subject to him or her.
+You were talking honestly about money.
+We have been discussing this topic for the better part of two days on this blog.
+Based on your own particular beliefs on the subject and your child's age, you should consider speaking with them about personal finances so that it is not a foreign subject to them.
 You can go as far as you would like when discussing your specific situation, or you can merely impart words of wisdom and present teachable moments.

 Budget, budget, budget.
-In my opinion all of the advice that we have given to you this week about personal finances will be wasted unless you can get yourself on a budget.
-It is absolutely imperative that you know where your money is going at the beginning of each month.
+In my opinion, all of the advice that we have given to you this week about personal finances will be wasted unless you can get yourself on a budget.
+You must know where your money is going at the beginning of each month.
 A budget helps you do that.
-In so doing a budget will also give you permission to spend money on certain items and in certain ways.
-You will not have to ever wonder whether you have the money to do something when you are on a budget.
-If you follow every other piece of advice we have given over the course of the past week but do not get yourself on a budget all of your hard work will not have the desired effect.
+A budget will also permit you to spend money on specific items and in certain ways.
+You will never have to wonder whether you have the money to do something when you are on a budget.
+If you follow every other piece of advice we have given over the past week but do not get yourself on a budget, all of your hard work will not have the desired effect.

 Investing.
-Everyone and their cousin has a theory on investing.
-Sometimes you don't even have to ask him or her for that opinion- they'll be happy to share it with you unsolicited.
-With that said, there are plenty of fair and honest resources available in print for you to learn from so that you can learn how to invest your money in order to see the best returns.
-Interview financial planners if you want assistance so that you have a support system when it comes to investing.
-Otherwise, learn as much as you can, ask questions when able and do something.
+Everyone and their cousin have a theory on investing.
+Sometimes you don't even have to ask them for that opinion- they'll be happy to share it with you unsolicited.
+With that said, there are plenty of fair and honest resources available in print for you to learn from so that you can learn how to invest your money to see the best returns.
+Interview financial planners if you want assistance to have a support system when it comes to investing.
+Otherwise, learn as much as you can, ask questions when able, and do something.
 Do not get paralyzed by your options.
-Let your money that you've worked so hard for work for you.
+Let the money that you've worked so hard for work for you.

-Minimizing/maximizing your relationship with credit.
-Credit can both be a helper to your personal finances and a hurter.
+You were minimizing/maximizing your relationship with credit.
+Credit can both be a helper to your finances and a hurter.
 It can help you buy a home to raise a family in.
 It can help you build a business.
-It can also hurt you with huge interest payments.
-If you over leverage yourself with debt you can face a rude awakening when your assets devalue and the debt remains.
-The fact is that debt is not a tool to be used with any frequency in my opinion.
-Teach your child that he or she should pay cash as frequently as possible.
-If debt must be used it is smart to pay that debt off as quickly as possible to allow you to use your money for more worthwhile and profitable pursuits.
+It can also hurt you with substantial interest payments.
+If you overleverage yourself with debt, you can face a rude awakening when your assets devalue, and the debt remains.
+The fact is that debt is not a tool to be used with any frequency, in my opinion.
+Teach your child that they should pay cash as frequently as possible.
+If debt must be used, it is wise to pay that debt off as quickly as possible to allow you to use your money for more worthwhile and profitable pursuits.

-Using money as a springboard to improve your life and the lives of those around you.
+You were using money as a springboard to improve your life and the lives of those around you.
 Money is not a means to an end.
 It is a means to allow people to let their true colors shine through.
-If you were an angry person before you got money, you will likely end up being an angry person after you make a dollar or two.
-If you were a grateful person before you began to make money you will likely stay that way after you build wealth.
-My point is that you can teach your child to use their money in ways that are productive for themselves, their family and society as whole.
-Model this behavior on a day to day basis in your own actions and you will be off to a good start in this regard.
+If you were an angry person before you got money, you would likely end up being an angry person after you make a dollar or two.
+If you were a grateful person before you began to make money, you would likely stay that way after building wealth.
+My point is that you can teach your child to use their money in ways that are productive for themselves, their family, and society as a whole.
+Model this behavior on a day-to-day basis in your actions, and you will be off to a good start in this regard.

 Do not wait until the last possible moment before your divorce is underway to begin talking about these subjects.
-Presenting a united front with your spouse on this subject in addition to your divorce is a great way to show that your kids are still the center of each of your lives.
+Presenting a united front with your spouse on this subject, in addition to your divorce, is a great way to show that your kids are still the center of each of your lives.
 Reassurance that your child did not start the divorce and that both parents love your child is pretty much all you need to do.
-You are showing that you trust your kids and want them to trust you as well by doing so.
+You are showing that you trust your kids and want them to trust you by doing so.

 Questions about divorce and finances?
 Contact the Law Office of Bryan Fagan, PLLC